Summary: Act II, Scene ii

 On a Friday night a few weeks later, Beneatha and George return from a date.
 The Youngers’ apartment is full of moving boxes.
 George wants to kiss Beneatha, but she does not want to kiss.
-Rather, she wants to engage George in a conversation about the plight of African-Americans.
+Instead, she wants to engage George in a conversation about the plight of Black Americans.
 It seems that George wants to marry a “nice . . . simple . . . sophisticated girl.”
 Mama comes in as Beneatha kicks him out.
 Mama asks if she had a good time with George, and Beneatha tells her that George is a “fool.”
 Mama replies, “I guess you better not waste your time with no fools.”
 Beneatha appreciates her mother’s support.

 Mrs. Johnson—the Youngers’ neighbor—visits.
 Mama and Ruth offer her food and drink, and she gladly accepts.
-She has come to visit to tell them about a black family who has been bombed out of their home in a white neighborhood.
+She has come to visit to tell them about a Black family who has been bombed out of their home in a white neighborhood.
 She is generally insensitive and unable to speak in a civil manner.
 She predicts that the Youngers will also be scared out of the all-white neighborhood once they move in and insults much of the family by calling them a “proud-acting bunch of colored folks.”
-She then quotes Booker T. Washington, a famous African-American thinker and assimilationist.
+She then quotes Booker T. Washington, a famous Black thinker and assimilationist.
 A frustrated and angered Mama retaliates by calling him a “fool.”
 Mrs. Johnson leaves the apartment.